Totoleheros/tppa-compliant-motorized-polar-alignment/HARDWARE_V2.md

 - **Material:** All 3D parts printed in **PLA (100% infill)** for maximum stiffness.
 - **CNC Machining (Recommended):**
-  - For heavy payloads (>10kg), it is highly recommended to CNC machine the load-bearing parts connecting the Tilt Plate to the Orientation Ring.
+  - For heavy payloads (>10kg), it is highly recommended to CNC machine the load-bearing parts (green in the image below) connecting the Tilt Plate to the Orientation Ring.
   - Estimated CNC cost: ~**90€**
 - ![Load-bearing Parts](IMAGES/load-bearing.jpg)